zdavison/DIT.OOP1/Week3/lab.md

 --------------------
 Your code should provide the following features:

-- A scrollable list of every letter of the alphabet.
+- A scrollable list of every valid 3 letter Scrabble word.

 Required Understanding
 --------------------